Overview

 Elevation: 3,610m to 3,850m | Distance: 7km | Time: 4–5 hours

-A relaxed acclimatization day across the broad Shira Plateau.
+A relaxed acclimatisation day across the broad Shira Plateau.
 The terrain is mostly flat with gentle undulations, allowing your body to adjust to altitude.
 Panoramic views stretch toward Mount Meru and across ancient volcanic plains before reaching Shira 2 Camp, located near a seasonal stream.

 Elevation: 3,850m to 4,200m | Distance: 11km | Time: 5–7 hours